Small Vacuum Former

 The Laser 1 and the Lasers at ONA workshop work basically the same as all the other laser cutters, only the laser focus must be differently.

-3. Raise the laser bed incrementally until the distance gauge falls off.
+4. Raise the laser bed incrementally with the Z up key (3) until the distance gauge falls off.

 Ruby (Laser Software)

-Please clean your workspace and turn off machine and computer after you’ve finished cutting.
+Please clean your workspace and turn off machine after you’ve finished cutting.

 Troubleshoot